AleandroPresta/personal-portfolio-angular/README.md

-# personal-portfolio-angular
+# Personal Portfolio

-Personal portfolio built in Angular
+A personal portfolio project, build in Angular and Bootstrap, showcases my education, skills, projects and publications.